Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/control-actuation.md

 # Control actuation

-A Control is considered actuated when it has moved away from its default state in such a way that it affects the actual value of the Control.
+A control is considered actuated when it has moved away from its default state in such a way that it affects the value of the Control.

+The recommended workflow is to [bind controls to actions](add-duplicate-delete-binding.md), and then [respond to input at runtime](./respond-to-input-at-runtime.md) by polling or recieving callbacks from those actions.
+For this reason, it is not typically necessary to directly check whether a control is actuated.
+Instead, actuation of a control bound to an action causes the action to be performed (according to its [interaction pattern](interactions.md), if an interaction has been assigned).

+However in some scenarios you might want to directly read the actuation of a control.

+## Directly read the actuation of a control

 You can query whether a Control is currently actuated using [`IsActuated`](../api/UnityEngine.InputSystem.InputControlExtensions.html#UnityEngine_InputSystem_InputControlExtensions_IsActuated_UnityEngine_InputSystem_InputControl_System_Single_).

 ```CSharp
 // Check if leftStick is currently actuated.